 - the journal must permit the author to post a copy of the Author Accepted Manuscript (Postprint) to an institutional repository site as soon as the article is accepted

 - the journal must not have an embargo period that is longer than that specified by HEFCE and/or the research funder.
 The maximum embargo periods for REF purposes are 12 months for REF Panels A and B and 24 months for Panels C and D. Please note that some research funders have shorter maximum embargo periods.

 Both of these permissions can easily be checked for any given journal by searching for it on the SHERPA/RoMEO tool.
 If in doubt please contact the Research Services team for assistance.

 5.2.
 Adding descriptive records for all research outputs

 Researchers must create a descriptive record on the Open Research Archive site for each research publication they author.
 This record should be created as soon as the item is accepted for publication.
 The descriptive record can be made in one of two ways by the researcher:

-- By sending details of the publication to the Library Information Resources & Content Team at firstname.lastname@example.org.
-The team will add a record Open Research Archive on the researcher’s behalf
+- by sending details of the publication to email@example.com.
+The team will add a record Open Research Archive on the researcher’s behalf.

 As a minimum, the descriptive record must include the following information: